Rs6265: Association with neuropsychiatric disorders

 In treatment response studies val/val homozygotes may respond better than met allele carriers with drug resistant depression treated with repetitive transcranial magnetic stimulation.

 Subject variables in healthy humans

-One study has reported that met/met carriers tends to have lower body mass index compared to the two other genotypes.
+One study has reported that met/met carriers tend to have lower body mass index compared to the two other genotypes.

 Another study showed that subjects with the val/val genotype had higher mean intelligence.

 The same study found no association with personality traits as measured with the Tridimensional Personality Questionnaire.

 Also a Polish 2007 study observed no significant relationship between the polymorphism and personality in healthy females.

-A German 2005 study could though find an association with personality traits measured with NEO-Five Factor Inventory, with Val/Val subjects scoring higher on anxiety and neuroticism dimensions.
+A German 2005 study could though find an association with personality traits measured with NEO-Five Factor Inventory, with val/val subjects scoring higher on anxiety and neuroticism dimensions.

 Large studies and a meta-analysis inclusive of over 15,000 subjects, however, found no association between the Val66Met and Neuroticism.

 Other studies

 A study in transgenic mice has found that met/met mice exhibits increased anxiety-related behaviors.